 At our Plano, TX cosmetic dentistry practice, helping patients maintain beautiful, healthy smiles is our number one priority.
 Unfortunately, many patients suffer from chipped, decayed, damaged, or discolored teeth.
-For these patients, Dr. Ron Bosher and Dr. Timothy Nguyen offer a number of restorative dentistry options.
+For these patients, Dr. Ron Bosher and Dr. Tim Nguyen offer a number of restorative dentistry options.
 One of these options is a dental crown.
 A dental crown is a porcelain restoration that is placed over the entire surface of a tooth in order to restore strength to the affected area, and mask damage such as chips, cracks, or stains.
 Unlike veneers, which are bonded to the front of the teeth, dental crowns completely encase the tooth.
 This not only protects the tooth from further damage, but also provides an aesthetically pleasing look.
 Made of a strong porcelain material, dental crowns mimic the properties of natural teeth, in appearance and function.

 Dental Crowns Reviews